 We have granted the underwriters an option to purchase additional ADSs and/or Warrants.
 This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of additional ADSs and/or Warrants (15% of the ADSs included in the Units and the ADSs underlying the Pre-funded Warrants included in the Pre-funded Units sold in this offering and 15% of the Warrants included in the Units and Pre-funded Units sold in this offering) from us, solely to cover overallotments, if any.
-If the underwriters exercise all or part of this over-allotment option, they will purchase such ADSs covered by the over-allotment option at the public offering price per Unit less \$0.01 and the warrants covered by the over-allotment option at a price of \$0.01 per warrant, in each case less the underwriting discounts and commissions of \$ per ADS and \$0.0007 per Warrant, as adjusted for investments by certain investors described below in "Discounts, Commission and Expense Reimbursement".
-If this over-allotment option is exercised in full, the total gross proceeds will be approximately \$15.53 million and the total net proceeds, after expenses, to us will be approximately \$13.86 million.
+If the underwriters exercise all or part of this over-allotment option, they will purchase such ADSs covered by the over-allotment option at the public offering price per Unit and the warrants covered by the over-allotment option at a price of one cent per warrant, in each case less the underwriting discounts and commissions.
+If this over-allotment option is exercised in full, the total offering price to the public will be approximately \$ million and the total net proceeds, after expenses, to us will be approximately \$ million.